Belarus hockey official banned 5 years for political abuse

 Belarus has been in turmoil for more than a year since Lukashenko was re-elected in a vote widely seen as rigged and which led to a violent crackdown on pro-democracy protests.

-The IIHF said Baskov was “an avid supporter” of Lukashenko, who was banned from attending the Tokyo Olympics by the IOC after allegations that athletes who supported protests were targeted for reprisals.
+The IIHF said Baskov was “an avid supporter” of Lukashenko, who was banned from attending future Olympic Games by the IOC after allegations that athletes who supported protests were targeted for reprisals.

 The former Soviet republic’s treatment of athletes was highlighted in Tokyo last month when sprinter Krystsina Tsimanouskaya was taken to an airport by two team officials after criticizing coaches in a social media post.